samsheffield/2D_Game_Design/docs/week4.md

 ### This week's technical goals:
 - Use folders to organize your assets (Scripts, Prefabs, Sprites, and Scenes).
 - Name your assets the Project pane and GameObjects in Scene using PascalCase.
+- Use on of the GetAxis methods to get player input.
 - Create a triggered collision between the player and two other types of gameobjects.
+- Import a sound and play it using AudioSource.PlayClipAtPoint()

 ### You will turn this in on February 20th:
 Do not submit this assignment to Canvas until February 20th.
 Next week you will continue to develop the assignment for homework.